Our Stance on PPC Advertising for Lawyers

-Pay-per-click advertising (PPC) can be a viable temporary or supplemental source of new clients for some law firms, but it can also drain your practice financially.
+Pay-per-click advertising (PPC) can be a viable temporary or supplemental source of new clients for some law firms, but, with the wrong provider or wrong methodology it can drain your practice financially.
+LawLytics does not directly provide attorneys with PPC ads or PPC management services, but our system is ideal for attorneys who want to safely and effectively engage in PPC.
+We work with (and can recommend) ethical PPC agencies and consultants to ensure that you get the best outcome from any PPC investment you choose to make.
 If your law firm is considering PPC advertising, these guidelines will help you get honest value from PPC by identifying competent and ethical PPC providers (all LawLytics PPC partners agree to these guidelines):

 No Conflicts of Interest